Skip to content

 Madison, Connecticut, attracts approximately 1.2 million visitors annually, drawn by its picturesque coastal charm and vibrant community.
 The visitor demographics reveal a diverse mix, with a significant portion of tourists aged 25 to 54, representing about 60% of total visitors.
 Families and couples make up the primary segments, with leisure travel being the main purpose for 70% of visitors.
 The economic impact of tourism in Madison is substantial, contributing over $100 million to the local economy each year, highlighting the importance of this sector for local businesses and employment.

 In-depth visitor analysis shows that the peak seasons for tourism in Madison are summer and early fall, with July and August seeing the highest visitor numbers due to beach activities and local festivals.
 The average length of stay for visitors is around 2.5 nights, with many choosing to explore the town’s historic sites, outdoor recreational areas, and local dining options.
-According to the tourism bureau (https://www.madisonct.org), the town’s appeal lies in its blend of natural beauty and cultural experiences, making it a favored destination for both day-trippers and weekend getaways.
-The primary reasons for visiting include enjoying the scenic beaches, participating in seasonal events, and exploring the local arts scene.
-Additionally, data indicates that repeat visitors account for nearly 40% of the annual tourist population, underscoring the town’s ability to foster loyalty among its guests.
+According to the Madison town website, the town’s appeal lies in its blend of natural beauty and cultural experiences, making it a favored destination for both day-trippers and weekend getaways.
+The primary reasons for visiting include enjoying the scenic beaches at Hammonasset Beach State Park, participating in seasonal events, and exploring the local arts scene.
+Hammonasset was recently listed as the sixth-most visited state park in the country, and the magazine named Madison as one of the best laid-back beach towns in the northeast.
+Data indicates that repeat visitors account for nearly 40% of the annual tourist population, underscoring the town’s ability to foster loyalty among its guests.
 Understanding these Madison tourism statistics and visitor demographics is crucial for STR operators aiming to cater effectively to this vibrant market.

 Madison, Connecticut, attracts approximately 1.2 million visitors annually, drawn by its picturesque coastal charm and vibrant community.
 The visitor demographics reveal a diverse mix, with a significant portion of tourists aged 25 to 54, representing about 60% of total visitors.
 Families and couples make up the primary segments, with leisure travel being the main purpose for 70% of visitors.
 The economic impact of tourism in Madison is substantial, contributing over $100 million to the local economy each year, highlighting the importance of this sector for local businesses and employment.

 In-depth visitor analysis shows that the peak seasons for tourism in Madison are summer and early fall, with July and August seeing the highest visitor numbers due to beach activities and local festivals.
 The average length of stay for visitors is around 2.5 nights, with many choosing to explore the town’s historic sites, outdoor recreational areas, and local dining options.
-According to the tourism bureau (https://www.madisonct.org), the town’s appeal lies in its blend of natural beauty and cultural experiences, making it a favored destination for both day-trippers and weekend getaways.
-The primary reasons for visiting include enjoying the scenic beaches, participating in seasonal events, and exploring the local arts scene.
-Additionally, data indicates that repeat visitors account for nearly 40% of the annual tourist population, underscoring the town’s ability to foster loyalty among its guests.
+According to the Madison town website, the town’s appeal lies in its blend of natural beauty and cultural experiences, making it a favored destination for both day-trippers and weekend getaways.
+The primary reasons for visiting include enjoying the scenic beaches at Hammonasset Beach State Park, participating in seasonal events, and exploring the local arts scene.
+Hammonasset was recently listed as the sixth-most visited state park in the country, and the magazine named Madison as one of the best laid-back beach towns in the northeast.
+Data indicates that repeat visitors account for nearly 40% of the annual tourist population, underscoring the town’s ability to foster loyalty among its guests.
 Understanding these Madison tourism statistics and visitor demographics is crucial for STR operators aiming to cater effectively to this vibrant market.

 Top Attractions